gecio/gecio.github.io/docs/_imke/k8sapplications/externaldnsanddesignate/index.en.md

 ## Creating your DNS Zone

-Before starting to use External-DNS you need to add your DNS zones to your DNS provider, in this case, Designate DNS.
+Before starting to use ExternalDNS you need to add your DNS zones to your DNS provider, in this case, Designate DNS.

 In our example we will use the test domain name `foobar.cloud.` It's important to create the zones before starting to control the DNS resources via Kubernetes.